DarKbYte02/DarKbYte02/README.md

 - 👋 Hi, I’m @DarKbYte02
 - 👀 I’m interested in C/C++
-- 🌱 I’m currently learning C++ competitive programming.
+- 🌱 I’m currently learning Spring & Angular.
 - 💞️ I’m looking forward to collaborating on any proyects I can help you with.
-- 📫 How to reach me Email me danielromero6665@gmail.com
+- 📫 How to reach me?
+Email me! danielromero6665@gmail.com

 <!---
 DarKbYte02/DarKbYte02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.